Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

        Example: `jai -add "a := 42"; 1_hello_sailor.jai`
 Now the variable a is know in the program, and we can print it out with for example:  `print("%", a);`

-The `-verbose` option gives some extra information about what the metaprogram is doing, for example:
+The `-verbose` option gives some extra information about what the meta-program is doing, for example:
 	`jai -run write_string(\"Hello!\n\") -add "a := 42"; -verbose 1_hello_sailor.jai`
 shows the following at the start of the compiler output: